Dinosaur: Classification

-Timeline of major groups

-Timeline of major dinosaur groups per Holtz (2007).
+The following cladogram showing the relationships of dinosaur groups is simplified after Michael Benton, 2015:

 Paleobiology

 Knowledge about dinosaurs is derived from a variety of fossil and non-fossil records, including fossilized bones, feces, trackways, gastroliths, feathers, impressions of skin, internal organs and other soft tissues.
 Many fields of study contribute to our understanding of dinosaurs, including physics (especially biomechanics), chemistry, biology, and the Earth sciences (of which paleontology is a sub-discipline).
 Two topics of particular interest and study have been dinosaur size and behavior.

 Size

 Current evidence suggests that dinosaur average size varied through the Triassic, Early Jurassic, Late Jurassic and Cretaceous.
 Predatory theropod dinosaurs, which occupied most terrestrial carnivore niches during the Mesozoic, most often fall into the 100 to 1000 kg category when sorted by estimated weight into categories based on order of magnitude, whereas recent predatory carnivoran mammals peak in the 10 to 100 kg category.
 The mode of Mesozoic dinosaur body masses is between 1 and 10 MT.
 This contrasts sharply with the average size of Cenozoic mammals, estimated by the National Museum of Natural History as about 2 to 5 kg.

 The sauropods were the largest and heaviest dinosaurs.
 For much of the dinosaur era, the smallest sauropods were larger than anything else in their habitat, and the largest was an order of magnitude more massive than anything else that has since walked the Earth.
 Giant prehistoric mammals such as Paraceratherium (the largest land mammal ever) were dwarfed by the giant sauropods, and only modern whales approach or surpass them in size.
 There are several proposed advantages for the large size of sauropods, including protection from predation, reduction of energy use, and longevity, but it may be that the most important advantage was dietary.
 Large animals are more efficient at digestion than small animals, because food spends more time in their digestive systems.
 This also permits them to subsist on food with lower nutritive value than smaller animals.
 Sauropod remains are mostly found in rock formations interpreted as dry or seasonally dry, and the ability to eat large quantities of low-nutrient browse would have been advantageous in such environments.